NateEag/nateeag.com/pages/work/projects/illuminations.md

 The publishers hired me to write an application to replace their weekly schedule PDFs and meet those needs.

-The result is a wxPython program that runs on Mac OS X (10.6+) and Windows (XP and up).
+The result was a wxPython program that runs on Mac OS X (10.6+) and Windows (XP and up).
 The Windows installer is built using [InnoSetup](http://www.jrsoftware.org/isinfo.php).

+The client eventually decided to discontinue their use of the Python program.